 Know your customers perfectly

 Ensure you find out who your target customers are, what they need from you, how soon they want it delivered, and where

 If you sell perishable goods or daily-use products, by all means, choose a direct channel.
 On the other hand, if you deal with non-perishable goods, choose indirect marketing channels.
 More to the point, select your intermediaries wisely.

 As a wholesaler in any industry, you have competitors.
 Any small error in decision-making can cost your business considerable losses in terms of time and money.
 Thus, if you honestly can’t select the right distribution strategy alone, find a professional who can help you.

 After finding a distribution strategy to get the message to customers, the next thing is to implement it.
 As technology has become more innovative than ever, you should use it in your business.
 More specifically, you should start searching for the best distribution software.
 It would be best if you bought wholesaler distribution software as it is designed for your business.
 Not only will it make the distribution process easier to track, but it can also reduce human errors and stress.

 A good software tool for distributors should have automation capabilities.
 In other words, it should boost productivity and ensure that you complete tasks quickly.
-Another component of this software is RFID tracking that simplifies inventory monitoring in real-time.
+Another component of this software is RFID tracking which simplifies inventory monitoring in real-time.
 It is based on a modern technology called the Internet of things.
 Moreover, the software needs to have all business management modules in a central position.
 The most common modules are accounting, warehousing management, customer relationships management, inventory management, and procurement management.
 Lastly, the software should be cloud-based rather than in-house.
 Cloud-based distribution software is easy to access from any place, anytime, as long as there is a Wi-Fi hotspot and mobile gadget.